 Providing free or subsidized clean delivery kits to pregnant women is an effective way to reduce sepsis (infections) that can affect both the mother and the newborn.
 The birth kits’ instructions stress the importance of hygiene and sanitation throughout the birthing process and they contain Misoprostol, a World Health Organization (WHO) endorsed anti-haemorrhage drug.

-- Enhancing real-time data collection using mobile tools
+- Enhanced real-time data collection using mobile tools

-Community Health Workers and dispensary staff will be trained on mobile technology that will be used to collect data on pregnant women in their communities.
-This will include tracking the number of pregnant women, ante-natal and post-natal care visits, and expected due dates to help monitor and coordinate the treatments provided to women.
-The mobile technology will also help ensure there is a ready supply of clean delivery kits available for every woman who needs one.
+Community Health Workers and dispensary staff were trained on mobile technology that is now being used to collect data on pregnant women in their communities.
+This includes tracking the number of pregnant women, ante-natal and post-natal care visits, and expected due dates to help monitor and coordinate the treatments provided to women.
+The mobile technology also helps ensure there is a ready supply of clean delivery kits available for every woman who needs one.